Europe's Christmas ski season threatened by virus as cases pass 60 mn - RFI

 In non-EU member Switzerland, however, skis resorts are open -- although police have been spotted patrolling to ensure that skiers respect anti-Covid measures such as wearing masks and social distancing.

+In the US, thousands of grieving families were bracing for a Thanksgiving marked by loss.

-In the US, travel appeared to be down the night before Thanksgiving, when Americans usually criss-cross the country to be with family and friends for the carbs-laden feast marking one of their most important national holidays.
+Americans usually criss-cross the country to be with family and friends for the carbs-laden feast on Thursday marking one of their most important national holidays.

-With more than 150,000 cases daily in the US, which has the world's highest death toll of more than 259,000, health authorities had for the first time ever called for Americans not to travel for the annual holiday -- but stopped short of issuing an outright ban.
+But Covid-19 has been surging nationwide for weeks, with daily numbers of new cases regularly topping 150,000.

+On Wednesday it spiked to nearly 200,000 cases, with a death toll of more than 2,400 -- a six-month high.
+More than 262,000 people have been killed by the virus in the US so far.

-In recent days images on social media of crowded airports fueled concerns Americans were not taking the warnings seriously.
+In recent days images on social media of crowded airports fueled concerns Americans were not taking advice from health authorities to curb travel seriously.

-But one day before Thursday's celebrations, officials and passengers in Los Angeles noted an eerie quiet compared to previous years.
+But officials and passengers in Los Angeles noted an eerie quiet compared to previous years.

 "The plane was basically empty.
 There was only a handful of people there," Nathan Peterson, a student arriving in LA from Utah on Wednesday, told AFP.